-FIT - Finding Independent Track
+– Finding Independent Track

 A Partnership between GGAC and UCSF

 Nurturing tomorrow’s intellects

-A few "snippets" from F.I.T. graduates about the program:
+A few "snippets" from F.I.T. - 2020 graduates

 “I’m so glad I can participate in the F.I.T.
 Program, and I think it came at a perfect time in society and the world with the pandemic.”
 Beck M. (Junior, Acalanes High School)